GrabbenD/ostree-utility/README.md

-# OSTree in Arch Linux using Podman
+## OSTree in Arch Linux using Podman

 Massive shoutout to [M1cha](https://github.com/M1cha/) for making this possible ([M1cha/archlinux-ostree](https://github.com/M1cha/archlinux-ostree)).

-## Overview
+### Overview

-This serves to demonstrate how to:
+This serves to help you to curate your own setup by demonstrating how to:
 1. Build an immutable OSTree image using rootfs from a Podman Containerfile.
 2. Partition and prepare UEFI/GPT disks for a minimal OSTree host system.
 3. Generate OSTree repository in a empty filesystem.